SPAAM-community/intro-to-ancient-metagenomics-book/README.md

   - In citations.gff
   - In citing-this-book.qmd (set DOI to root DOI)
 - Make sure cover images updated (Edition 202X)
+- Make sure all software installation instructions/conda yaml files are up to date
 - Make sure all data files uploaded, and if necessary Zenodo DOI updated

 ### After